x00tex/hackTheBox/Boxes/linux/Retired/tabby/README.md

 	  PASSWORD FOUND!!!!: pw == admin@it

-* zip have nothing intrested inside zip, but the password worked for user `ash`
+* zip have nothing interested inside zip, but the password worked for user `ash`

 ### creds

 `ash:admin@it`

 ## User ash